 The 3 point scale is used similarly to the 2 point version, but introduces a neutral option (yes/unsure/no).

 This version forces respondents to make a choice.
 Consider this 4 point smiley face Likert scale, where the faces represent: Extremely Dissatisfied, Somewhat Dissatisfied, Satisfied, and Extremely Satisfied:

 There is no neutral choice.
 However, if a researcher wants to find a neutral point, they can average together Somewhat Dissatisfied and Satisfied.

 The 6 point scale is meant to provide more options for respondents.
 Because it is an even point scale, there is no neutral option.

 This Likert scale is used to offer respondents a wider variety of choices.
-It provides a higher degree of measurement precision, with a neutral option.
-It’s not commonly used as it can take respondents longer to make their selections.
-As noted before, this can result in them being less accurate with responses as they speed through the survey.
+Additionally, it provides a higher degree of measurement precision, with a neutral option.
+However, it’s not commonly used as it can take respondents longer to make their selections which can result in less accurate responses as participants speed through the survey.